DRpadmavathi-1816/Decision-tree-/README.md

-📌 Key Features
+ Key Features

-📊 Load and explore the Iris dataset
+Load and explore the Iris dataset

-🧪 Split the dataset into training and test sets
+ Split the dataset into training and test sets

-🌳 Train a Decision Tree classifier
+ Train a Decision Tree classifier

-✅ Evaluate model accuracy

-🖼️ Visualize the decision tree using sklearn.tree.plot_tree
+Visualize the decision tree using sklearn.tree.plot_tree

-🔧 Requirements
+ Requirements

 Make sure the following Python packages are installed: